VatsalJagani/Splunk-Green-Alerts-App/README.md

 ## Release Notes

 #### Version 1.0.0 (Aug 2023)
-* Created the first version of the App with custom command to achieve the
+* Created the first version of the App with custom command to achieve the functionality specified.